Joseph Blandisi

-Joseph Blandisi (born July 18, 1994) is a Canadian professional ice hockey forward for SKA Saint Petersburg of the Kontinental Hockey League (KHL).
-He was selected in the sixth round, 162nd overall, by the Colorado Avalanche of the National Hockey League (NHL) in the 2012 NHL Entry Draft and has previously played for the New Jersey Devils, Anaheim Ducks, and Pittsburgh Penguins.
+Joseph Blandisi (born July 18, 1994) is a Canadian professional ice hockey forward who is currently an unrestricted free agent.
+He most recently played for SKA Saint Petersburg of the Kontinental Hockey League (KHL).
+He was selected in the sixth round, 162nd overall, by the Colorado Avalanche of the National Hockey League (NHL) in the 2012 NHL entry draft and has previously played for the New Jersey Devils, Anaheim Ducks, and Pittsburgh Penguins.

 Playing career

 Junior

 After playing in the Ontario Junior Hockey League with the Vaughan Vipers, Blandisi was selected by the Owen Sound Attack of the Ontario Hockey League (OHL) 61st overall in the 2011 OHL Priority Selection draft.
 Upon completing his rookie season with the Attack, Blandisi was drafted in the sixth round, 162nd overall, by the Colorado Avalanche of the National Hockey League (NHL) in the 2012 NHL entry draft.
 In his sophomore season in 2012–13, Blandisi was traded by the Owen Sound Attack to the Ottawa 67's in exchange for Cody Ceci on January 7, 2013.
 Despite lacking in height, Blandisi possessed a solid frame and improved upon his rookie season with 51 points in 63 games.

 Blandisi's tenure in Ottawa was limited to exactly a year, for in the 2013–14 season on January 8, 2014, he was dealt by the rebuilding 67's to the Barrie Colts.
 Limited to just 47 games again due to injury, Blandisi still improved to a point-per-game scoring rate.
 In the off-season, Blandisi was not offered a contract by the Colorado Avalanche and was re-entered into the 2014 NHL entry draft, in which he was passed over.

 In preparation for the 2014–15 season, Blandisi attended the NHL's Buffalo Sabres's training camp by invitation on September 13, 2014.
 At the conclusion of camp he was returned to the Colts without a contract.
 Amongst the leadership group with the Colts, Blandisi was later named captain on November 19.
 He broke out offensively in his overage season and was leading the club in scoring when he was signed to a three-year entry-level contract with the New Jersey Devils of the NHL on January 14, 2015.
 He finished the season leading the OHL in goal scoring with 52 markers in 68 games and placing fourth in overall scoring with 112 points.
 Upon the club's second-round exit in the post-season, Blandisi was award the Leo Lalonde Memorial Trophy as the OHL's overage player of the year.
 He placed second in voting for the OHL's most outstanding player award, the Red Tilson Trophy, only to star phenomenon Connor McDavid.